eic/irt/README.md

 make -j2 install
 ```

-  This compiles the IRT library codes and the executable to be later on used to read the .root
+  This compiles the IRT library codes and the executables to be later on used to read the .root
 files with the GEANT hits after *npsim* simulation pass.

   The rest of this README builds a minimalistic self-contained example of how to make use of the